nba-emu/NanoBoyAdvance/COMPATIBILITY.md

 # NanoBoyAdvance – Dreamcast Compatibility & Benchmarks

 This document tracks per-game compatibility tiers, recommended performance profiles, and known regressions for the Dreamcast port.
-It is the canonical record for the Milestone 3 benchmark/compatibility pass.
+Active planning lives in `ROADMAP.md`; this file is the results table for the Milestone 3 pass.

 See [`DREAMCAST.md`](DREAMCAST.md#repeatable-benchmark-workflow) for the benchmark workflow and the tier definitions.